Definition of Rust XML

 xmlelement.write(file_object)?;

-As you can see in the above lines of code we are trying to write to the file object here.
-For this we have to follow the syntax, to write in the fie w will call the write() method which is available in the XMLElement object, and inside this method we can pass our file object in which we really want to write, but remember this file should be of .xml extension, to avoid errors.
+As you can see in the above lines of code, we are trying to write to the file object here.
+For this, we have to follow the syntax to write in the fie w will call the write() method, which is available in the XMLElement object, and inside this method, we can pass our file object in which we want to write, but remember this file should be of .xml extension, to avoid errors.

 Examples

-1) In this example we are creating XML file with some employee data inside it.
-This example will create the file at the specified location and write the XML content inside it.
-I will attach the file and also the snippet of the output for reference.
-This is a sample example for beginners to understand its implementation.
+In this example, we create an XML file with some employee data.
+This example will create the file and write the XML content inside the specified location.
+I will attach the file and the output snippet for reference.
+Beginners can learn about its implementation by using this sample example.

 Example: